litewrap/GreenSocket/README.md

 ### GreenSocket additional method for reading data from a socket (TCP/UNIX).

 **GreenSocket** provides the additional read method.
-- `read(into data: inout Data, length: Int, timeout: UInt)` - This function reads exactly *length* data byts on a socket and returns it in the `Data` object that was passed.
+- `read(into data: inout Data, length: Int, timeout: UInt)` - This function reads exactly *length* data bytes on a socket and returns it in the `Data` object that was passed.
 Optional *timeout* is in milliseconds.
 This read method help building message layer where we are waiting to read exactly n-bytes.
 The method may throws on socket errors in addition to specialized **ReadLengthError** error type.
 This allows easy handling of timeout or remote closed connection errors.
 See the SimpleTCPMessageDemo.

 ### Writing data to a Socket (TCP/UNIX).